-- Be treated fairly in accordance with the Oklahoma Fair Housing laws.
+- Be treated fairly by your landlord in accordance with the Fair Housing Act.

 - Be evicted in a judicious eviction process.

-- Break the lease agreement early without penalty for certain legally justified reasons.
+- Break a lease early without penalty for certain legally justified reasons.

 - Exercise any of their rights without being discriminated or retaliated against.